niplav/site/resolving.md

 `$\text{RSP}$` and `$\text{AMSP}$` for `$\text{RSP}_{\mathtt{EGEDmin}}$`
 and `$\text{AMSP}_{\mathtt{EGEDmin}}$`.

-A higher number for AMSP is better: It means that more inclusion-maximal consistent subgraphs get preserved more often by the method for resolving inconsistent preferences.
+A higher number for AMSP is better: It means that more maximal consistent subgraphs get preserved more often by the method for resolving inconsistent preferences.